 The Knowledge Academy’s Knowledge Pass, a prepaid voucher, adds another layer of flexibility, allowing course bookings over a 12-month period.
 Join us on a journey where education knows no bounds.

-The Knowledge Academy offers various HR courses, including Certified HR Advisor, Certified HR Manager, and Certified Training and Development Manager.
+The Knowledge Academy offers various Recruitment Courses, including Recruiting for Success Training, Recruitment Training and Recruitment Assessment and Selection Training.
 These courses cater to different skill levels, providing comprehensive insights into HR Skills.

-Our HR blogs cover a range of topics related to HR skills, offering valuable resources, best practices, and industry insights.
-Whether you are a beginner or looking to advance your HR skills, The Knowledge Academy's diverse courses and informative blogs have you covered.
+Our HR Resources Blogs cover a range of topics related to recruitment, offering valuable resources, best practices, and industry insights.
+Whether you are a beginner or looking to advance your hiring skills, The Knowledge Academy's diverse courses and informative blogs have got you covered.

 Upcoming HR Resources – Learn about Human Resources Batches & Dates